OpenGVLab/InternVL/document/how_to_evaluate_internvl_chat_1_5.md

 3. Test the model with the following commands:

-   We use a maximum of `24 tiles` to test the InfoVQA dataset:
+   We use a maximum of `24 tiles` to test the InfoVQA dataset.

    ```shell
    # evaluation on the val set